snur206/reading-notes/301/class12notes.md

 ## Things I want to know more about

-More of an understading of MongoDb.
+More of an understanding of MongoDb.